(This article may or may not contain affiliate links. What does that mean?)

 Nashville International Airport (BNA) is about 15 minutes from downtown and offers service with multiple national and international airlines, including Southwest, American, and British Airways.

 For lodging, there are a wide variety of hotels in the downtown and midtown areas of the city.
 For a local experience, try a vacation rental in the East Nashville or 12 South neighborhoods.
+Use this interactive map to see where you’d like to stay.

 Plan on renting a car or using rideshare services.
 Public transportation is limited.
 (Shoutout to the girls’ trip that I ferried to the car rental place after they discovered the bus did not go anywhere near their Airbnb.)